 First, let's start with what everything I pack goes in…

 This bag can be carried in the hand, on the shoulder, across the body, or comfortably as a backpack.
-It is designed that you can open it on a luggage rack and work straight from it, not needing to pull everything out or have it unbalanced and spill.
+It is designed to open it on a luggage rack and work straight from it without needing to pull everything out or have it unbalanced and spill.
 It's soft enough to squish into an overhead compartment or that weirdly shaped corner of your car's trunk, but shaped enough that items can stack on it without toppling.
 This bag is seven years old, has been on dozens of trips and still looks and performs like new.

 My Favorite Toiletries Bag: Bagsmart Large Toiletries Bag